 Chart Notes: The Key to Evaluating Web Speed Changes

-Chart notes make it easier to evaluate the impact of the changes you’ve made on your website.
+Chart notes make it easier to evaluate the impact of changes made to your website.

-In this text, you’ll learn not only how to add and edit notes, but also our recommendations on how to approach them.
+In this text, you will learn not only how to add and edit notes but also our recommendations on how to approach them.

-The chart notes in our speed monitoring allow you to record these pivotal moments, making it easier to trace the causes of any improvements or deteriorations in metrics.
+Chart notes in our speed monitoring allow you to record these crucial moments, making it easier to trace the causes of any improvements or deteriorations in metrics.

-• Deploying a redesigned version of the website or a routine release.
+• Deploying a redesigned version of the website or a regular release.

 • Making significant changes to the backend.